ConceptualBlending/monster_render_system/README.md

 </h3>

 # Development
-This section provides a brief introduction how to constribute or maintain Medusa.
+This section provides a brief introduction how to contribute or maintain Medusa.
 Medusa is written in pure C# using the standard components .NET framework.
 First you need a copy of the repository, which is described above.
-Second you need eighter .NET on Windows or Mono Development Kit (MDK).
-Furthermore an IDE can help you, where Visual Studio is recommended on Windows machines and MonoDevlop/Xamarin Studio is recommended for both Mac OS and Linx.
+Second you need either .NET on Windows or Mono Development Kit (MDK).
+Furthermore an IDE can help you, where Visual Studio is recommended on Windows machines and MonoDevlop/Xamarin Studio is recommended for both Mac OS and Linux.

 ## Setting up the environment

 ### Linux
 The MDK is already installed, if you got Mono like above.
-Otherwhise type
+Otherwise type
 ```
 sudo apt-get install mono-complete
 ```